wpugph/Responsive-Slider-Lite-WordPress-Plugin/README.txt

 = Why are the images not appearing=

-You need to put the shortcode first in your content and enable the plugin
+You need to put the shortcode first in any of your post/pages and enable the plugin

 == Screenshots ==